Diabetes and Fatigue

 Insulin resistance is when your body doesn’t use insulin any longer for the way it’s meant to function.
+This is vital to your health.
 Right now, I’d like to also point out that it’s possible to have high blood sugar and not even experience any symptoms.
 But let’s also keep in mind that there ARE symptoms that should attract your attention such as:

 - Weight loss or weight gain

 - Excessive time for cuts and wounds to heal

 - Any change in vision, blurriness or other signs

 As far as I’m concerned, next to Vitamin D, this vitamin is the next most important if not equally important for you.
 Whether you’re fatigued from diabetes or another ailment, you really should have your vitamin B12 levels checked.
 Nerve damage or peripheral neuropathy is another side effect of diabetes.
 High blood glucose over a period of time is the cause of this.
 For me, it’s numbness in my feet, but it could also affect your hands and other parts of the body with weakness as well.
 And you don’t have to be a diabetic to develop neuropathy.

 - Being constipated

 - Loss of appetite

 Why you don’t want a Vitamin B12 deficiency